World region America

 Country experiences

-The DBFZ has established networks and official cooperation agreements with academia, research institutes and business partners in various countries in Canada, USA and Latin America, especially Brazil, Chile and Mexico.
-Further contacts have been established in Argentina, Colombia and Peru.
+DBFZ has established networks and cooperation agreements with scientists, research institutes and universities in Canada and the USA and various countries in Latin America, especially Brazil, Chile and Mexico.
+Further contacts have been established in Argentina, Colombia, Peru and the Caribbean.

-In Brazil, the DBFZ initiated a research and consultancy network together with several partner universities in the state of Rio Grande do Sul focusing on biogas from agricultural residues in South Brazil.
-Further cooperation partners have been EMBRAPA Suínos e Aves in Concórdia and GIZ Brazil.
-The main areas of common interest are biogas technologies and biogas applications, especially for manure.
-However, one of the most important research topics in the DBFZ–Brazilian cooperation had been for several years the energetic use of sugar cane / ethanol production residues.
-Regarding academic cooperation, DBFZ has established a close link to the Universidade de São Paulo (USP).
+In Brazil, DBFZ initiated a research and consultancy network together with several partner universities in the state of Rio Grande do Sul focusing on biogas from agricultural residues in South Brazil.
+Further cooperation partners have been EMBRAPA Suínos e Aves in Concórdia, other EMBRAPA entities and GIZ Brazil.
+The main areas of common interest are biogas technologies and biogas applications, especially for manure and agricultural residues.
+However, one of the most important research topics in the DBFZ–Brazilian cooperation had been for several years the energetic use of sugar cane / ethanol production residues (e.g. vinasse and filter cake).
+Regarding academic cooperation, DBFZ has established a close link to the Universidade de São Paulo (USP) and to the Universidade Estadual de Campinas (UNICAMP).
+Since 2024 bioeconomy applications have been another topic of common interest.

-DBFZ’s activities in Chile started in 2012 focusing on bioeconomy aspects.
-However, starting in 2013, a major topic for the cooperation has been combustion technologies, in particular for wood logs, and the reduction of emissions (mainly dust).
+DBFZ’s activities in Chile started in 2012.
+A major topic for the cooperation has been combustion technologies, in particular for wood logs, and the reduction of emissions (mainly dust).
 In this field, DBFZ has been cooperating with the University of Talca for several years already.
 Further projects in Chile analyzed the hydrothermal carbonization of food waste and the combustion of walnut shells.
+Since 2024 DBFZ has established a cooperation with the University of Concepción, particularly on the topic of CO2-neutral biofuels.

 Further information on the specific country experiences can be found in the Country reports (PDF):